vuethemes/aria/README.md

   <br>
 </h1>

-<h4 align="center">Aria is an elegant Gridsome starter theme for your blog or portfolio site. ✨&nbsp; We made it easy to start taking action with organized directory structure and component driven development.</h4>
+<h4 align="center">Display projects, creative writing, blog posts and more with Aria, an elegant Gridsome theme destined to leave a lasting impression. 🌹&nbsp; We made it easy to start taking action with organized directory structure and component driven development.
+Like what you see?
+Visit <a href="https://vuethemes.org"> our website</a> for a curated showcase of awesome community starters, boilerplates, templates as well as free and premium themes. </h4>

 <p align="center">
   <a href="https://img.shields.io/badge/">